Apple Quinoa Oatmeal Bars

 - Preheat your oven to 350°F. Line a square baking pan with parchment paper and spray with nonstick cooking spray.

-- In a large bowl, combine the dry ingredients and stir until evenly distributed.
+- Combine the dry ingredients in a laerge bowl and stir until evenly distributed.

 - Add the wet ingredients to the dry ingredients, and stir to combine.